Guide

 Construction accounting methods

-• : You record income when you earn it (by sending an invoice) and expenses when you incur them (when you receive a bill).
+• Accrual accounting: You recognise revenue and expenses when you earn or incur them, regardless of when you receive or pay cash.
 This gives a more accurate view of your financial position, especially for long projects.

-• Completed contract method (CCM): With this method, you wait until a project is 100% finished before you record any of the income or profit.
+• Completed contract method: With this method, you wait until a project is finished before you record any of the income or profit.
 It's simple, but it can lead to big swings in your revenue from one year to the next.

 Ask your accountant which method suits your business and contracts.